Twin Peaks

-Plot and series overview
+Plot

 Season 1

-Season one of Twin Peaks focuses on the mystery of who killed Laura Palmer, played by Sheryl Lee, pictured in 1990.
+Season one and the first half of season two of Twin Peaks focus on the mystery of who killed Laura Palmer, played by Sheryl Lee, pictured in 1990.

 In 1989, local logger Pete Martell discovers a naked corpse wrapped in plastic on the bank of a river outside the town of Twin Peaks, Washington.
 When Sheriff Harry S. Truman, his deputies, and doctor Will Hayward arrive, the body is identified as high school senior and homecoming queen Laura Palmer.
 A second girl, Ronette Pulaski, is discovered as well, who is badly injured and dissociative just across the state border.

 FBI Special Agent Dale Cooper is called in to investigate.
 Cooper's initial examination of Laura's body reveals a tiny typed letter "R" inserted under her fingernail.
 At a town conference, Cooper informs the community that Laura's death matches the signature of a killer who murdered another girl in southwestern Washington the previous year, and that the evidence potentially indicates the killer being from Twin Peaks.

 Through Laura's diaries, local law enforcement alongside Agent Cooper discover that she had been living a double life.
 She was cheating on her boyfriend, football captain Bobby Briggs, with biker James Hurley, and prostituting herself with the help of truck driver Leo Johnson and drug dealer Jacques Renault.
 Laura was also addicted to cocaine, which she obtained through coercing Bobby into doing business with Jacques.

 Laura's father, attorney Leland Palmer, suffers a nervous breakdown after her death.
 Her best friend Donna Hayward begins a relationship with James.
 With the help of Laura's cousin Maddy Ferguson, Donna and James discover that Laura's psychiatrist, Dr. Lawrence Jacoby, was obsessed with her, but he is proven innocent of the murder.